rheologycomics/rheologycomics.github.io/_portfolio/project1.md

 ---
-title: Project Threads
+title: Rheology of Cats
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: Are cats solid or liquid?
-image: assets/img/portfolio/01-full.jpg
+image: assets/img/portfolio/RC01-full.jpg
-alt: Shirts on a hanger
+alt: Three cartoon cats, one sitting as a solid, one sloshing in a bowl as lliquid, and one stretching it's body across the page in loops.

 caption:
-  title: Threads
+  title: Issue \#1
-  subtitle: Illustration
+  subtitle: Rheology of Cats
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/RC01-thumbnail.jpg
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Inspired by M.A.
+Fardin’s Ig Nobel Prize winning article “On the rheology of cats” (2014), this comic describes the fundamentals of rheology with the aid of our favorite felines.
+Coming August 2023.

 {:.list-inline}
-- Date: January 2017
+- Date: August 2023
-- Client: Threads
+- Title: Rheology of Cats
-- Category: Illustration
+- Issue: 1